apotitech/pidgin_lingua/README.md

 python translate.py --input_text "Hello, how are you?" --output_language pidgin
 ```

-This is just a basic example; make sure to explore the options available in the script for more advanced usage.
+This is really just a basic example.
+Please make sure to explore the options available in the script for more advanced usage.

 ## Dataset

-The effectiveness of Lingua relies heavily on the quality and diversity of the dataset.
-As the project progresses, we aim to collect and curate a comprehensive dataset of English-Cameroon Pidgin English pairs.
+The effectiveness of Pidgin_Lingua relies heavily on the quality and diversity of the dataset.
+As the project progresses, we aim to collect and curate a comprehensive dataset of 🇨🇲 and 🇳🇬 Pidgin English pairs.
 Contributions to the dataset are highly encouraged, and details on how to contribute will be provided in the `dataset` directory.

 ## Contributing